saadtazi/fakr-node/README.md

   `method` is optional (uses the config value, which defaults to `get`)
     * if the json body is empty: all routes will be removed!!

+## `routes`

+An array of routes that will be available when server starts.
+See below how to configure routes.

+Of course, other routes can be added dynamically after the server is started.

 # Route Configuration